home-assistant/home-assistant.io/source/_integrations/azure_event_hub.markdown

   required: exclusive
   type: string
 send_interval:
-  description: in what interval in seconds should events be sent to the Event Hub
+  description: The interval in seconds should events be sent to the Event Hub.
   required: false
   type: integer
   default: 5
 max_delay:
-  description: after how many seconds should a message be discarded
+  description: The time in seconds after which a message is to be discarded.
   required: false
   type: integer
   default: 30